14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 427 Manukau Road, Epsom

-This Epsom classic cannot go unlooked – especially with their new bar and modernisation.
+This Epsom classic cannot go unlooked – especially with its new bar and modernization.

-The Lido is the perfect place to go for a new release you just missed at the big chain theatres, with a much quieter, relaxed atmosphere.
-Kick back and enjoy the show with a glass of red wine and a maple walnut ice cream.
-Tucked away next to the popular Japanese Sake Bar Nippon, the boutique two-screens at Lido always ensure a memorable and intimate viewing experience.
+The Lido is the perfect place to go for a new release you just missed at the big chain theatres.
+It has a much quieter, relaxed atmosphere.
+Kick back and enjoy the show with a glass of red wine and maple walnut ice cream.
+Tucked away next to the popular Japanese Sake Bar Nippon, the boutique’s two screens at Lido always ensure a memorable and intimate viewing experience.

-What we loved most: The small details such as the retro-style decor and fresh-cut flowers in the women’s bathroom.
+What we loved most were the small details, such as the retro-style decor and fresh-cut flowers in the women’s bathroom.

 Matakana Cinemas